Kelly Ripa: From Soap Opera Darling To Talk Show Royalty

 Ryan Seacrest became her 'work husband'

 Ryan Seacrest joined Kelly Ripa as a co-host of "Live" in 2017 — but their friendship goes way back.
-In fact, their chemistry on the show is so great, Ripa herself has even referred to Seacrest as her "work husband" (via Hello!).
-Seacrest also referred to Ripa as his "work wife" on Instagram.
+In fact, their chemistry on the show was so great, Ripa herself has even called Seacrest as her "work husband."
+The feeling was mutual: Seacrest referred to Ripa as his "work wife" on Instagram.

 "I like to work with my friends.
 Ryan and I work really well together because we have had a 20-plus-year friendship," Ripa told The Wall Street Journal in 2022.
 "We trust one another and admire each other.
 We involve each other in our deep workplace discussions, which was such a new thing for me."